 The DDM Site Services are the software agents that take care of the transfer requests, of the deletion of datasets, of finding and fixing consistency issues and of recording monitoring information.

 At the lowest level DDM is interfaced to the WLCG data management and storage services: FTS to run file transfer jobs, LFC to implement the local dataset catalogue and SRM to remotely access and write files to storage.

 The DDM interface to external components is implemented by the DQ2 Clients that allow users, production and analysis systems to interact with DDM.
-ATLAS DDM is currently managing over 100 PB of data and has achieved aggregated transfer rates of over 10 GB/s between all ATLAS sites.
+ATLAS DDM is currently managing 64 PB of data and has achieved aggregated transfer rates of over 10 GB/s.